 The location of your business is a huge part of your business and the decision should not be made lightly.
 You will need to carefully consider and weigh different options and make sure any decision you make is backed by solid market research.
 You will need to carry out extensive research to find out if there is a space for you on the market.
 The cleaning business industry is crowded, so you will need to take that fact into consideration when it comes to finding the right location.

-You will not need premises to operate your cleaning business, especially if you are going to run a domestic cleaning business.
+There is no need for a premises to operate your cleaning business, especially if you are going to run a domestic cleaning business.
 You can even set up an office at home to manage your staff and organise your paperwork.
 You can also contact your clients through the phone, therefore there is not a need for a premises.
 Cleaning businesses have low start-up costs because they don’t require huge sums of money in buying/renting a premises.

 Pros of starting a cleaning business